St Mary's and St John's Church of England School

 It is a voluntary aided school, part of the London Diocesan Board of Schools, administered by the Church of England Diocese of London and Barnet London Borough Council.

+Reportedly, the school's motto for many years was "Audio, Video, Disco", Latin for "I hear, I see, I learn".
+This motto gained some notoriety in 1983, after all three words had gained new meaning in English.

 Previously a primary school located at Prothero Gardens in Hendon, SMSJ was asked to expand by Barnet Local Authority and began accepting secondary school age pupils in September 2014 when the Middle School site opened on the former St Mary's CE School Upper Site in Sunningfields Road.
 The building was officially opened by the then Bishop of London, Richard Chartres.

 The school operates a sixth form, and has a pupil roll of some 1,800 pupils across its three sites.
 The third campus and Upper School building, Stamford Raffles opened on the former St Mary's Lower School site in Downage in September 2017.
 It was officially opened by the Bishop of Edmonton, Rob Wickham, in November 2017.

-St Mary's and St John's Church of England School offers GCSEs as programmes of study for pupils, whilst students in the sixth form t=hav the option to study from a range of A-Levels.
+St Mary's and St John's Church of England School offers GCSEs as programmes of study for pupils, whilst students in the sixth form have the option to study from a range of A-Levels.